sergii-nosachenko/recipes-web-app-project/README.md

 # Meals/Cocktails Web App

-Your task is to create web app that allows to search for meal / cocktail recipes, store favourite ones and add new to db.
+Your task is to create a web app that allows users to search for meal/cocktail recipes, store favourite ones and add new ones to DB.

 ## Technologie stack